Paula Vennells

 Paula Anne Vennells (born 21 February 1959) is a British former businesswoman who was the chief executive officer (CEO) of Post Office Limited from 2012 to 2019.
 She is also an ordained Anglican priest who ceased her clerical duties in 2021.

 Vennells was the CEO of Post Office Limited during the latter part of the British Post Office scandal, in which more than 900 subpostmasters were wrongly convicted between 1999 and 2015 of theft, false accounting or fraud, owing to apparent shortfalls at their Post Office branches that were caused by flaws in Horizon, an accounting software used by the Post Office.
 Many more subpostmasters paid the Post Office for alleged shortfalls or had their contracts terminated.
 The actions of the Post Office caused the loss of jobs, bankruptcy, family breakdown, criminal convictions, prison sentences and at least thirteen suicides.
 Under Vennells, the Post Office led a costly and unsuccessful attempt to defend a group action brought by subpostmasters.

 In 2019 she became the chair of the Imperial College Healthcare NHS Trust, but left the role the following year.
 In 2021, after the convictions of 39 subpostmasters were quashed, she resigned from her non-executive directorships at the retailer Dunelm and the supermarket chain Morrisons.
-Vennells had been appointed Commander of the Order of the British Empire (CBE) in 2019; the honour was formally revoked in 2024 for "bringing the honours system into disrepute".
+Vennells had been appointed Commander of the Order of the British Empire (CBE) in 2019; the honour was revoked in 2024 for "bringing the honours system into disrepute".

 Early life and education

 Paula Anne Vennells was born on 21 February 1959, in Denton, Lancashire, where she grew up.
 Her father was an industrial chemist and academic, her mother a great-granddaughter of Sir James Watts of Abney Hall, mayor of Manchester in the 1850s and grandfather of Conservative party member of Parliament James Watts.
 Having won a funded place, she went to Manchester High School for Girls, then an all-girls direct grant grammar school in Manchester.
-She studied Russian and French interpreting with Economics at the University of Bradford, graduating with a Bachelor of Arts (BA) degree in 1981.
+In 1981, she gained a BA in Russian and French interpreting with Economics at the University of Bradford.

 Career

 Early career

-Vennells initially wanted to be an interpreter, but decided instead to begin her career as a graduate trainee accountant at Unilever in 1981, where she worked at its subsidiary Van Den Bergh & Jurgens, and also began a foundation course in accountancy.
+Vennells decided against being an interpreter and, in 1981, she became a graduate trainee accountant at Unilever.
+She worked at its subsidiary Van Den Bergh & Jurgens, and also began a foundation course in accountancy.
 She then began working in marketing, and later at another Unilever company as a junior product manager for pharmaceuticals.

 She later had product manager and marketing manager roles for L'Oréal, BAA, and Hamleys.
 She then became marketing director for Lunn Poly, and later held similar roles for Reed International Exhibitions, Dixons Group and Sears plc.
-From 1998 to 2001, Vennells was marketing and e-commerce director at Argos (then owned by Gus plc).
+From 1998 to 2001, Vennells was marketing and e-commerce director at Argos (then owned by GUS plc).
 She then worked as marketing director and then group commercial director at Whitbread until 2006.